welldonestudio/welldonestudio.github.io/docs/tutorials/arbitrum-stylus/index.md

 3. More accurate interest calculation
 4. Enhanced stability

+These improvements are particularly pronounced in scenarios involving complex logic and large state changes, where the new caching mechanism and optimized storage access methods can provide even greater efficiency gains.
+The VM-based approach and improved memory management make it especially effective for handling large-scale operations and complex contract interactions.

 These improvements are primarily attributed to the introduction of caching mechanisms and algorithm optimizations, providing developers with a more efficient and stable development environment.

 ## References